 My wife, Debi, passed away in 1998 at the age of 46 from breast cancer.

 We are seeing the culmination of several years of research with so called “smart legs” being fit.
-Today, above knee amputees with on-board computer assisted knee units are routinely being fit.
+Above knee amputees with on board computer assisted knee units are routinely being fit.
 My father would shake his head when I explained that this system sends up to 70 signals per second to the knee and foot allowing for grade differentials in terrain as well as speed changes.
 The system even senses various types of surfaces such as sand, grass, or pavement and adjusts the prosthesis accordingly.
 This is a long way from when my grandfather carved sockets out of willow wood and wrapped the outside of the wood in rawhide to keep it from checking.

 Dad, passed away tragically on May 7th 2016 at the age of 90.
 Up until the day before his passing, he reported to the office daily to read the Daily Gleaner and check his emails.
 We shared an office for 40 plus years!